19hours/sg-statutes/Acts/Trustees Act.md

 (3) This section shall not apply to any trust declared before or to the will of any testator dying before 14th July 1967.

-[67
+[UK Charitable Trusts 1954, s.
+1]

 Incorporation of Trustees

-### Grant of certificate of registration of trustees as corporate body
+### Grant of certificate of registration of trustees as body corporate

-65\.—(1) Trustees, not less than 3 in number, may be appointed by any body or association of persons established for any religious, educational, literary, scientific, social or charitable purpose, and such trustees may apply, in the manner hereinafter provided, to the Minister for a certificate of registration of the trustees of such body or association of persons as a corporate body.
+65\.—(1) Trustees, not less than 3 in number, may be appointed by any body or association of persons established for any religious, educational, literary, scientific, social or charitable purpose, and such trustees may apply, in the manner provided in section 67, to the Minister for a certificate of registration of the trustees of such body or association of persons as a body corporate.

 (2) If the Minister, having regard to the extent, nature and objects and other circumstances of such body or association of persons, considers such incorporation expedient, he may grant such certificate accordingly, subject to such conditions or directions generally as he thinks fit to insert in such certificate, and particularly relating to the qualifications and number of the trustees, their tenure and avoidance of office, the mode of appointing new trustees, the custody and use of the common seal, the amount of the land which such trustees may hold, and the purposes for which the land may be applied.